AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/user-manual.md

 * Adjust settings as needed using the settings file.

 Please refer to the `USAGE.md` file for more detailed usage instructions.

+## Troubleshooting
+If you experience any issues while using SpeakUp-BCI, please refer to the `SUPPORT.md` file for troubleshooting tips or contact our support team.

+Thank you for using SpeakUp-BCI!